Follow our program on Instagram

 Shan E. Abbas, MD, FAES

-Associate Program Director, Corewell Health – Grand Rapids/Michigan State University Epilepsy Fellowship
+Associate program director, Corewell Health – Grand Rapids/Michigan State University Epilepsy Fellowship

 Department of Neurological Health, Corewell Health West